-- Main phase 1 allows the player to activate cards or effects that they control
+- Main phase 1 allows the player to activate cards or effects that they control.

-- The battle phase then allows the player to attack any opponent
+- The battle phase then allows the player to attack any opponent.

 - The end phase.

-When it comes to shopping for Yu-Gi-Oh!
-Trading cards bear in mind that they are available in different packs.
-These packs include but are not exclusive to starter decks, structure decks, booster packs, collectible tins and promotional cards as aforementioned when discussing prizes during tournaments.
+When it comes to shopping for Yu-Gi-Oh trading cards, bear in mind that they are available in different packs.
+These packs include but are not exclusive to starter decks, structure decks, booster packs, collectible tins, and promotional cards, as aforementioned when discussing prizes during tournaments.

 Types of Decks

 A structure deck is basically a starter pack but for more intermediate players, for those who have played the game a few times before and are keen to become more involved with the strategy and skills of the game.
 Costing the same as a starter deck at $10 online and containing the same amount of cards and rare cards – usually between 45 to 50 cards, it is generally down to availability, choice, and experience as to whether you choose between a starter deck and a structure deck as your cards of choice.
-A combination may lead to overlaps, but will certainly stock up the player with a full set to enjoy.
+A combination may lead to overlaps, but will undoubtedly stock up the player with a full set to enjoy.

-These are the primary possibility for card distribution and what more commonly bought when generally shopping to add to your collection of Yu-Gi-Oh! trading cards.
+These are the primary possibility for card distribution and what more commonly bought when generally shopping to add to your collection of Yu-Gi-Oh!
+Trading cards.
 Five or nine random cards are found in a booster pack, depending on the type of set you are buying for.
 All recent booster packs will also contain one rare holographic/ghost card.
 They generally cost around $5 for a booster pack, depending on the set and the corresponding amount of cards you receive per booster.